open-dovetail/fabric-chaincode/activity/get/README.md

 # Fabric Get activity

-This Flogo activity contribution can be configured to perform any read operations on Hyperledger Fabric distributed ledger and private data collections.
+This Flogo activity contribution can be configured to perform read operations on Hyperledger Fabric distributed ledger and private data collections.
 Most of the read operations are demonstrated in the [contract example](../../contract).

 ## Retrieve one or more ledger states by state keys